Man Dies While In Custody In South LA, Use Of Force Investigation Underway

 Comments

-SOUTH LOS ANGELES (CBSLA) — A man died following a confrontation with police officers Sunday in South Los Angeles, prompting a large scale police response and investigation.
+SOUTH LOS ANGELES (CBSLA) — A man died following a confrontation with police officers Sunday in South Los Angeles, prompting a large scale police response and use of force investigation.

-LAPD officials say officers responded to calls of a prowler in the 4400 block of Towne Avenue just before noon.
+LAPD officials say officers responded to calls of a prowler in the 4400 block of Towne Avenue just before 12 p.m.

 When officers arrived, they say they were confronted by a man and he was taken into custody.